markmoxon/elite-source-code-bbc-micro-cassette/README.md

 Of course, the source files on Ian Bell's site are... well, "terse" is one word that springs to mind.
 Because the game was compiled on a BBC Micro, the source code is squashed into a number of extremely cramped BASIC files, with spaces removed and almost no comments to speak of.

-Not only that, but the game started life on an Acorn Atom, where labels in assembly language are restricted to two letters plus numbers, so the source is full of memorable names like `XX16`, `QQ17` and `LL9`.
+Not only that, but parts of the game started life on an Acorn Atom, where labels in assembly language are restricted to two letters plus numbers, so the source is full of memorable names like `XX16`, `QQ17` and `LL9`.
 I mean, look at this bit:

 ```
 8501.LL42 \DO nodeX-Ycoords